PipeWire/pipewire/doc/tutorial-index.md

 # PipeWire Tutorial

 Welcome to the PipeWire tutorial.
-The goal is to learn to PipeWire API step-by-step with simple short examples.
+The goal is to learn PipeWire API step-by-step with simple short examples.

 1) Getting started ([tutorial 1](tutorial1.md)).